-Operation, Maintenance, and Surveillance Manual
+Operation, Maintenance, and Surveillance Manual and Emergency Preparedness and Response Plan

 FRO last completed an update of the operation, maintenance, and surveillance (OMS) manual for the 2P-3P TSA on 27 May 2020 (FRO 2020a).
-A review of this version of the OMS manual was completed by Golder as part of this AFPR.
-An update to the OMS manual is currently in progress.
+A review of this version of the OMS manual was completed by WSP as part of this AFPR.